Our president and CEO Pam Nicholson was named one of Fortune’s Most Powerful Women in Business for the past seven years.

 The addition of the Alamo Rent A Car and National Car Rental brands in 2007, as part of the largest acquisition in car rental industry history, enabled us to begin offering a diverse three-brand portfolio at the airport to serve leisure and business travelers.
 In addition, through our regional subsidiaries, we operate affiliated businesses that complement our core rental operations, including commercial fleet management, used car sales and commercial truck rental, plus our Rideshare vanpooling and Enterprise CarShare car-sharing programs.

-For Enterprise Holdings, which has been in business for more than half a century, leadership is not a short-term proposition.
-And the responsibilities that go with that leadership extend beyond typical car rental operations.
+Enterprise’s global network offers a total transportation solution that extends beyond typical day-to-day car rental operations.
 For example, we play a unique role in providing local transportation alternatives when tornadoes, wildfires, floods and other natural disasters strike.
-Because Enterprise Holdings operates more than 6,000 neighborhood and airport branch offices throughout the United States, we are prepared and staffed to respond quickly and seamlessly, to move vehicles around the country and into affected areas, and to support utility companies, government agencies and catastrophe assistance teams so they can get the recovery and restoration process under way as quickly as possible.
+Because Enterprise Holdings operates more than 6,000 neighborhood and airport branch offices throughout the United States, we are prepared and staffed to respond quickly and seamlessly, to move vehicles around the country and into affected areas, and to support insurance companies, utility companies and government agencies so they can get the recovery and restoration process under way as quickly as possible.

 We also continue to speak up for consumers on issues that affect them and the car rental and travel industries overall.
 For instance, we are working with the National Consumers League to fight discriminatory excise taxes that unfairly target airport and local car rental customers – including car-sharing customers – to fund unrelated programs and projects.
 In fact, the U.S. Travel Association has recognized Enterprise Holdings Executive Chairman Andy Taylor for his longtime leadership role on this important public policy initiative and his ongoing efforts on behalf of all car rental customers, regardless of whether they are renting for an hour, a day, a week or longer.